manya-imran/AI-powered-Portfolio-Analyzer/README.md

 ﻿# AI-powered-Portfolio-Analyzer

-A OpenAI Vision-powered application that uses a web interface to analyze a person's portfolio and analyze on the basis of positive and negative aspects.
+A OpenAI Vision-powered Django application that uses a web interface to analyze a person's portfolio and analyze on the basis of positive and negative aspects.
 In the end it provides areas of improvement and maintains a database of inputs and get user's feedback on the resulting analysis.

 For this you need to have
 - A VisionFlow account and API Key for creating Agents